autay27/inksync/content/blog/diamine-florida-blue/index.md

 {{< figure src="full.jpg" caption="Text from A Wizard of Earthsea.
 The notebook is Clairefontaine.
 This Lamy Safari is the Blue Macaron from 2019." >}}

 Diamine Florida Blue is a very bright medium blue.
 It's still dark enough to be easily legible, though - not bright via eye-bleeding neon, but via intense saturation.
 It's a typical well-behaved Diamine ink with plenty of shading and no sheen.
-There is a faint water-resistant component - if you spill water on your notes, you should still be able to read them.
+There is a faint water-resistant component, so if you spill water on your notes, you should still be able to read them.
 It bleeds through a bit on cheaper paper.

 I got my bottle of Florida Blue about 5 years ago, when I was just starting to get 'into' fountain pens.
 Back then, as a secondary school student who was only allowed to write in blue or black, a brighter blue was the closest I could get to an individualistic colour.
 I liked the shade so much that I planned to use it constantly, and to finish the bottle before I bought any more blue ink.
 So naive...
 I'm about to graduate from university now, and I'm only just finishing it.
 (And in the meantime, I bought plenty of other blue inks.)